RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

     * It can be hierarchical.
 A hierarchical route-set name is a sequence of route-set names and AS numbers separated by colons.
 At least one component of such a name must be an actual route-set name (i.e. start with "rs-").
 * In the case of **route** objects, the set is populated by means of the "mbrs-by-ref:" attribute.
 In the case of address prefixes, the members of the set are explicitly listed in the "members:" attribute.
     * The "members:" attribute is a list of address prefixes or other route-set names.
-    * The "mp-members:" attribute is a list of <font color="green">IPv4 or</font> IPv6 address prefixes or other route-set names.
+    * The "mp-members:" attribute is a list of IPv4 or IPv6 address prefixes or other route-set names.
 * The "mbrs-by-ref:" attribute can be used in all "set" objects.
 It allows indirect population of a set.
 If this attribute is used, the set also includes objects of the corresponding type (**aut-num** objects for as-set, for example) that are protected by one of these maintainers and whose "member-of:" attributes refer to the name of the set.
 If the value of a "mbrs-by-ref:" attribute is ANY, any object of the corresponding type referring to the set is a member of the set.
 If the "mbrs-by-ref:" attribute is missing, the set is defined explicitly by the "members:" attribute.
 * This object sets the authorisation required for the creation of other **route-set** objects one level down in a hierarchy.
 This is set by the "mnt-lower:" and "mnt-by:" attributes.